 100 (shares) x 45 (strike price) - 400 (option premium) = $4,100

 Since we have received some money from selling our option it lowers our cost basis.
 Without the option our cost basis would have been $45, but with the put sale our cost basis is now $41 (4,100 / 100).
 You can begin to see how advantageous it is for us to start selling put options to build our stock positions.
 We are able to get the positions we want on sale.
 The downside is that if our underlying tanks we will still be forced to buy the position at our strike price.
 This could start us heavily underwater.
 We will address this issue in a minute.

-Once our put gets assigned we are now holding long stock.
-We don't want to keep this long stock in our portfolio so we start selling covered calls on it.
+Once our put gets assigned, we are now holding long stock.
+We don't want to keep this long stock in our portfolio, so we start selling covered calls on it.
 A covered call is just a short call while holding the underlying.
-When you are short a call you have the obligation to sell the underlying if the underlying rises above your strike price by expiration.
+When you are short a call, you have an obligation to sell the underlying if the underlying rises above your strike price by expiration.
 Just like a short put, a short call will automatically be assigned if it is one-penny in-the-money at expiration.

 Our example explaining a covered call:

 We are holding 100 shares of TOP at $45 and sell the March 50 Call.
 TOP makes a nice rally and is now trading at $55 by our March expiration.
-Our 50 Call option is now in-the-money at expiration so we get assigned and forced to sell our shares at $50 (the strike price).
-The downside to this trade is now obvious.
-Even though our underlying ran to $55 we were still forced to sell at $50 which caused us to miss the rest of the run up.
+Our 50 Call option is now in-the-money at expiration, so we get assigned and forced to sell our shares at $50 (the strike price).
+The downside to this trade is now apparent.
+Even though our underlying ran to $55, we were still forced to sell at $50 which caused us to miss the rest of the run-up.